 - Don’t be afraid to use your hands to mix the cookie crumbs and cream cheese.
 It may just be the best way to keep the balls intact.

-- Make sure the balls aren’t too big for the stick.
+- Make sure the cake ball is not big for the stick.
 If they are, they will fall over, or they will be so heavy that they will just fall right to the bottom of the stick.

 - Flash freezing the cake balls helps to solidify them before coating them.